RMStonecipher/android_device_lge_y25/README.md

-Unified Device Tree For Motorola E
+Unified Device Tree For LG Sunrise
 ==================================

 The LG (codenamed _"Sunrise"_) is a lowest-range smartphone from LG Electronics.